CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [contenteditable change events]: https://stackoverflow.com/a/69612383/9935654
 [How could I pass a dynamic set of arguments to Go's command exec.Command?]: https://stackoverflow.com/q/22781788/9935654
 [Is it possible to search for a particular filename on GitHub?]: https://stackoverflow.com/a/61471327/9935654
+[JS how to cache a variable]: https://stackoverflow.com/a/14266748/9935654
+[What is "export default" in JavaScript?]: https://stackoverflow.com/a/43951115/9935654
+[Difference between DOMContentLoaded and load events]: https://stackoverflow.com/q/2414750/9935654
+[Limit how many times an event listener can trigger every second]: https://stackoverflow.com/a/14667039/9935654
+[how to use scrollspy without using bootstrap]: https://stackoverflow.com/a/69749621/9935654

 {{< /table/bootstrap-table >}}